Universality of the Homotopy Interleaving Distance: Introduction

-The bottleneck distance is easily seen to be an extended pseudometric on barcodes, restricting to a genuine metric on barcodes arising as the persistent homology of finite metric spaces.
-Recall that an extended pseudometric on $S$ is a function
+satisfying the triangle inequality and $d(x,x)=0$ for all $x\in S$.
+The bottleneck distance is an extended pseudometric on barcodes, restricting to a genuine metric on the Rips barcodes of finite metric spaces.

-satisfying the axioms of a metric, except that we may have $d(x,y)=0$ for $x\ne y$, and the triangle inequality only holds for finite values of $d$.
 In this paper, by a \emph{distance} we will always mean an extended pseudometric.

-\bparagraph{Stability of Persistent Homology of Metric Spaces} A metric on the set of barcodes allows us to quantify how persistent homology changes when the input data is perturbed.
-For this, we also need a distance on finite metric spaces.
-We use the well-known Gromov-Hausdorff distance, denoted $d_{GH}$; see \cref{Rips_Stability_Refinement} for the definition.
+\bparagraph{Stability of Persistent Homology of Metric Spaces} The following fundamental stability result quantifies how persistent homology changes when the input data is perturbed.
+Here, $d_{GH}$ denotes the Gromov-Hausdorff distance; see \cref{Def:GH_Dist}.